adrien-fort/gic-cbs/docs/Assumptions.rst

     | 1)The movie name can be more than one word and even have a number (e.g. Die Hard 2)
     | 2)0 is not an acceptable number for # of rows or # of seats per row, this would not make sense in the real world
     | 3)While the current code wouldn't allow for a booking ID to be skipped the code is currently build to create a new ID which is +1 from the max existing ID
+    | 4)The requirements never mention the need for a group booking to be contiguous so the code is built around filling seats based on order provided in requirements
+    | 5)The requirements did not fully specify how to handle seating allocation when a user choose  stating seat for a booking greater than remaining seats until end of seats so decision was made to fill leftwise after the requirements are fulfilled

 Snippet
 --------